-Clinical mental health counselors at the post-degree and independently licensed level must comply with state regulations, certification and credential ingrequirements to obtain and maintain continuing educational requirements related to the practice of clinical mental health counseling.
-Clinical mental health counselors maintain a repertoire of specialized counseling skills and participate in continuing education to enhance their knowledge of the practice of clinical mental health counseling.
+Clinical mental health counselors at the post-degree and independently licensed level must comply with state regulations, certification and credentialing requirements to obtain and maintain continuing educational requirements related to the practice of clinical mental health counselors maintain a repertoire of specialized counseling skills and participate in continuing education to enhance their knowledge of the practice of clinical mental health counseling.

 In accordance with state law, AMHCA recommends that in order to acquire, maintain and enhance skills, counselors actively participate in a formal professional development and continuing education program.
-This formal professional development ordinarily addresses peer review and consultation, continuum of care, bestpractices and effective ness research; advocacy; counselor issues and impairment, and AMHCA Code of Ethics.
-Clinical mental health counselors who are involved in independent clinical practice also receive ongoing training relating to independent practice, accessibility, accurate representation, office procedures, service environment, and reimbusement for services.
+This formal professional development ordinarily addresses peer review and consultation, continuum of care, best practices and evidence-based research; advocacy; counselor self-care and impairment, and AMHCA Code of Ethics.
+Clinical mental health counselors who are involved in independent clinical practice also receive ongoing training relating to independent practice management, accessibility, accurate representation, office procedures, service environment, and reimbursement for services.